pbingxu/pbingxu.github.io/_pages/home.md

 permalink: /
 ---

 I am a Research Assistant Professor at the [Department of Aeronautical and Aviation Engineering, The Hong Kong Polytechnic University](https://www.polyu.edu.hk/en/aae/).
-Currently, I am working on advanced GNSS signal processing such as **vector tracking loop (VTL)**, **direct position estimation (DPE)**, etc., with applications to multipath, interference, spoofing, and so on.
+Currently, I am working on advanced GNSS signal processing such as **vector tracking loop (VTL)**, **direct position estimation (DPE)**, etc., with applications to **multipath, interference, spoofing**, and so on.
 In addition, I am interested in the integration of GNSS and **cellular positioning** for combating GNSS-challenging environments.
 I am also a member of the [Intelligent Positioning and Navigation Laboratory](https://www.polyu-ipn-lab.com/) led by Dr Li-Ta Hsu.